jkuetemeier/brunch-hugo-coffee-bootstrap-theme/app/assets/README.md

-Files here will be copied as-is to public directory.
+Files here will be copied as-is to static directory.